RichardStyles/pokedex/README.md

 Build
 ---

 Depending on your methodology and the Javascript framework (if any) that you choose to use.
-Please define how this webpage should be compiled. i.e. using `gulp`
+Please define how this web page should be compiled for development and production. i.e. using `gulp`

 Submission